 If you are able to find a qualified successor before your employee leaves the organization, dedicate time to coaching the successor and introducing him or her to important contacts and experiences.
 If it will take longer to find a replacement, schedule a time to meet with the departing person and ask him or her to outline critical projects, information and contacts a successor should focus on immediately.
 Unless the employee is leaving on bad terms, it would be helpful for the successor to be able to call with questions if needed.

 When choosing successors for your organization, it is essential that you reassess your strategy, clearly outline the responsibilities for positions that need filled and take the time to be thorough in selection and training.
 Finding and preparing the right successor is time-consuming, but for key positions it can be a major factor in whether or not your business continues to succeed and grow.
 You owe it to your clients as well as your employees to fill all leadership positions in your organization with the right person for the job.

-For more information on succession planning, please contact Marjorie using her information below.
+For more information on succession planning, please contact Daniel White using the information below.

 Org.
 Development & Family Business Services

 Daniel White assists organizations with their organizational development needs, including strategic and operational planning, leadership development, succession and exit planning, and family business advising.
 He has worked with a wide range of industries, including construction, healthcare, manufacturing, banking, not-for-profits, and government organizations.
 He has also worked internationally as an organizational development consultant, serving organizations in Bolivia, Guatemala and Ghana.
 Prior to advising organizations, he worked in not-for-profit leadership and operations, directing projects with clients such as the US Department of State and the United Nations Population Fund.